 The exchange rate between the Indian Rupee and foreign currencies has fluctuated in recent years and may continue to do so in the future.
 Consequently, the results of the Company's operations may be affected as the Indian Rupee appreciates/depreciates against these currencies.

-There is no foreign currency denominated financial assets and financial liability as at March 31, 2020 and March 31, 2019.
+There are no foreign currency denominated financial assets /financial liabilities as at March 31, 2020 and March 31, 2019.

 Interest rate risk